-- Communication and interaction including speech and language difficulties and autism - Cognition and learning including developmental delay and specific learning difficulties such as dyslexia, dyscalculia and dyspraxia. - Social, emotional and mental health difficulties including difficulties with behaviour, attention deficit hyperactive disorder, an attachment disorder or anxiety. - Sensory and/or physical needs- including visual and hearing impairment, dyspraxia, cerebral palsy and other physical disabilities or medical conditions which affect a child's learning.
+- Communication and interaction including speech and language difficulties and autism - Cognition and learning including developmental delay and specific learning difficulties such as dyslexia, dyscalculia and dyspraxia. - Social, emotional and mental health difficulties including difficulties with behaviour, attention deficit hyperactive disorder, an attachment disorder or anxiety.

+• Sensory and/or physical needs- including visual and hearing impairment, dyspraxia, cerebral palsy and other physical disabilities or medical conditions which affect a child's learning.

 Children with any of these needs can be included in our school community.
 Identifying need through assessing progress

-We assess each pupil's skills and level of attainment on starting at school.
-Exactly what we assess will depend on the child's age and general level of attainment at the point they enter the school.
+We assess all children on starting at school.
+Exactly what we assess will depend on the child's age and level of attainment as they start at school.
 We make regular assessments of progress for all pupils.
-These will seek to identify pupils making less than expected progress given their age and individual circumstances.
+This helps us to identify pupils making less than expected progress.
 This is progress which;